souffle-lang/souffle-lang.github.io/pages/docs/arguments.md

 ### Argument List

-An argument list is a list of arguments separated by ','.
+An argument list is a list of arguments separated by comma.

 ![Argument List](https://souffle-lang.github.io/img/argument_list.svg)